Gray, black, tan, white, cream, sable, red, and brown

 The Husky Jack isn’t as well-known as some of the other hybrid breeds, so we’re here to tell you everything you need to know about them!

-Husky Jack Puppies — Before You Get One
+Husky Jack Puppies

 Every single litter of puppies is adorable, and if we had our way, we’d be bringing a pup back from every litter we’ve ever visited.
-But we all know that deciding to add a dog into our families isn’t a decision that should be rushed into.
+But we all know that deciding to add a dog to our families isn’t a decision that should be rushed into.

 So, before you put down a deposit on that pup, take the time to consider if you can really provide what they need.
 Husky Jacks are energetic, clever, and full of attitude.
 That means they need an owner who can give them plenty of exercise, challenge them mentally, and train them effectively.